ibexa/documentation-developer/docs/api/public_php_api.md

 The `$languageFilter` parameter provides a prioritized list of languages for the current SiteAccess.
 Passing it is recommended for front-end use, because otherwise all languages of the Content items will be returned.

 Additionally, you can make use of the `useAlwaysAvailable` argument of the $`languageFilter`.
-This in turn uses the `alwaysAvailable` flag which default is set on Content Type.
+This in turn uses the `alwaysAvailable` flag which by default is set on Content Type.
 When it is set to `true`, it ensures that when a language from the prioritized list can't be matched, the Content will be returned in its main language.

 ###### `Criterion\Visibility`